 To truly appreciate this project takes having experienced the magic of the Earthbound series from Nintendo.
 Years ago, I was fortunate to have come across this particular video game franchise and the impact it had on me was immeasurable.

 Along with incredibly unique storylines and messaging are simple, yet deeply moving soundtracks.
 To me, they're some of the best in video game history.
 I spent months searching the web, gradually building a collection of covers and remixes of the original soundtracks.
-After enjoying them privately for some time, I became inspired to create a 24/7 radio station dedicated solely for these Earthbound fan covers so others can experience the same joy from these melodies as I do.
+After enjoying them privately for some time, I became inspired to create a 24/7 radio station dedicated solely for these Earthbound fan covers so others can experience the same joy from these melodies.

 Overall, I used basic shapes to reflect the renowned simplicity of the graphics in all three games.
 In addition, I also sought to incorporate primary themes found throughout the series.
 One common element in each game is the presence of the extraterrestrial.
 In some cases, you battle actual flying saucers, which is the reason I chose to widen the central diamond shape.

 Another common trait among the games are the magic powers several of the main characters possess that are often prefaced with "PSI" or "PK".
 Essentially, these are special attacks on enemies, and the graphic animations for these can take the form of a number of shapes, including triangles which you notice protruding from the sides.
 The name "PK Radio" just seemed to fit that schema.

 In its current state, the website allows you to tune into the station, see recently played tracks, browse the song library and get updates on new weekly song additions.
 The website also features a popout player so you can browse the web freely while listening.
 Or, you can download the server playlist to include with iTunes or your favorite media player.

 A marathoned playthrough of the Legend of Zelda series while benefitting charity.